sinch/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **timestamp** shows the timestamp of the call

 **version** shows the current API version

+**custom** is a string that can be used to pass custom information related to the call.

 **user** shows the user Id that initiated the call